openharmony/docs/en/device-dev/guide/preparations-8.md

 ## Setting Up the Development Environment and Creating a Project<a name="section1912530122716"></a>

 Download and install DevEco Studio.
-For details, see the DevEco Studio User Guide for OpenHarmony.
+For details, see the  [DHUAWEI DevEco Studio User Guide](../docs/zh-cn/application-dev/quick-start/DevEco-Studio（OpenHarmony）使用指南.md).